atomicptr/php-functional/README.md

 # php-functional

-A set of tools to enable a more functional approach in PHP
+A set of tools to enable a more functional style of programming in PHP, inspired by [OCaml](https://ocaml.org/).

 ## Docs